Tennine2077/Awesome-Dichotomous-Image-Segmentation/README.md

 🔥 A curated list of awesome resources for dichotomous image segmentation (DIS).

 ```
+❗2025/07/15 Add a paper on PR 'DC-Net: Divide-and-conquer for salient object detection'
-❗2025/05/25 Add a paper on ArXiv'MGD-SAM2: Multi-view Guided Detail-enhanced Segment Anything Model 2 for High-Resolution Class-agnostic Segmentation'
+2025/05/25 Add a paper on ArXiv'MGD-SAM2: Multi-view Guided Detail-enhanced Segment Anything Model 2 for High-Resolution Class-agnostic Segmentation'
 2025/04/19 Change a paper from ArXiv to ICLR 'Order-aware Interactive Segmentation'
 2025/03/24 Change a paper from ArXiv to ICME 'DIS-SAM: Promoting Segment Anything Model towards Highly Accurate Dichotomous Image Segmentation'.
 2025/03/15 Add a paper on ArXiv 'Patch-Depth Fusion: Dichotomous Image Segmentation via Fine-Grained Patch Strategy and Depth Integrity-Prior'.